Gagotlib/Microsoft-Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

 # Introduction to GitHub

-aaaThis lesson covers the basics of GitHub, a platform to host and manage changes to your code.
+This lesson covers the basics of GitHub, a platform to host and manage changes to your code.

 ![Intro to GitHub](../../sketchnotes/webdev101-github.png)